ditrytus/ditrytus.github.io/_posts/2018-03-26-manipulating-time.md

 | 15.0 | 1.0 | 17.5 | Previous 7.5 counted with various speeds + 5.0 * 2.0 |
 | 20.0 | 1.0 | 22.5 | Previous 17.5 seconds with 5.0 more passed with normal speed. |

-The calculation of `Time.time` might seem obscure but you don't need to worry about it.
+The calculation of `Time.time` might seem complicated but you don't need to worry about it.
 Unity keeps track of it for you.

 ## Summary

 Takeaways from this for you is to remember that:

-* `Time.time` never goes backward.
+* You can use `Time.timeScale` to determine how fast the time should flow.
-* `Time.time` never skips a value.
+* `Time.timeScale > 1.0` will speed up time and `Time.timeScale < 1.0` will slow down time.
-* `Time.timeScale` controls only how fast `Time.time` increments.
+* `Time.time` keeps it's continuity and never moves backward or skips forward.